 Advantages and Disadvantages:

-- 1. It is as same as Precision and Recall.
+- 1. It is the same as Precision and Recall.

-AU-ROC is the Area Under the Receiver Operating Curve, which is a graph showing the performance of a model, for all the values considered as a threshold.
-As AU-ROC is a graph it has its own X-axis and Y-axis, whereas X-axis is FPR and Y-axis is TPR
+As AU-ROC is a graph, it has its own X-axis and Y-axis, whereas X-axis is FPR and Y-axis is TPR

 TPR = True Positive / (True Positive + False Negative)